-Assessment at the Institutional Level
+Assessment at the Campus Level

 In order to uniformly measure the assessment of student learning outcomes to a sample of students from different academic programs of Colleges and Schools, assessment instruments were designed by professors who are experts in each area and validated with a small representative sample.
 The assessment of undergraduate student learning at this level focused on the following outcomes: (1) logical-mathematical reasoning, (2) effective communication in Spanish, (2) effective communication in English, (3) information literacy, and (5) critical thinking skills in progress.